Docurated/clustermc/README.md

 * Better status/throughput measurement
 * Backoff or back pressure when workflows start failing
 * Add a notion priority of workflows for better scheduling
-* Model and assert each calculated workflow is a DAG and execute against the steps based on a better notion of "next work"
+* Assert each calculated workflow is a DAG and order execution of steps based on topological sort